tikhonlavrev/Simple-Bad-Images-Remover/README.md

 ## Prerequisites

 Make sure you have Python and CUDA toolkit 11.7 with torch for CUDA 11.7.
-If you already have one that run on different version maybe the NC-AI℠ Simple Bad Images Remover will be run from CPU
+If you already have one that run on different version maybe the NC-AI™ Simple Bad Images Remover will be run from CPU

 ## Installation